alexandre-touret/api-first-workshop/docs/workshop.md

 Under the hood, this test will run Microcks and checks every endpoint declared in the OpenAPI using the examples filled earlier.

-To check it , stop the Quarkus Dev and run the integration tests.
+To check it, stop the Quarkus Dev and run the integration tests.

 ```shell
 $ ./mvnw clean verify